Ukraine destroys five Russian tanks in latest combat losses update

 Ukraine’s latest combat losses inflicted on Russian forces were shared on Twitter:

-Ukraine also reported the destruction of six Russian multiple launch rocket systems, one artillery system and three helicopters.
+Ukraine also reported the destruction of six Russian unmanned aerial vehicles (UAVs), 10 artillery system and 12 armoured personnel vehicles.

-According to the report by the General Staff of Ukraine’s Armed Forces, in the Kharkiv sector, Russia shelled tanks, combat vehicles, small arms and rocket-propelled grenades along the line of contact.
+According to the report by the General Staff of Ukraine’s Armed Forces, there are no major changes in the Volyn, Polissya, and Siversky directions.

+In the last day, Russia shelled civilian infrastructure with barrel artillery in the areas of the settlements of Bilopilla, Hai, Katerynivka, Myropilla, and Vodolaga of the Sumy oblast and conducted aerial reconnaissance with unmanned aerial vehicles.

+In the Kharkiv direction, Russia shelled territories near Peremoha, Svitlychne, Husarivka, Borshchova, Zalyman, Slatyne, Nove, Ivanivka, Ruska Lozova, and Sosnivka from tanks, combat vehicles, and rocket artillery.

 Thank you for taking the time to read this article, do remember to come back and check The Euro Weekly News website for all your up-to-date local and international news stories and remember, you can also follow us on Facebook and Instagram.